What Is A Company Constitution? (2021 Update)

 - Shares and transfer of shares (i.e. provisions about paying dividends);

-You can choose at any time to modify or displace the replaceable rules by way of your own company constitution.
-Note also that the replaceable rules do not apply to your company if it is a sole member/director company if the member/director is the same person.
+You can choose at any time to modify or displace the Replaceable Rules by way of your own constitution.
+Note also that the Replaceable Rules do not apply to companies that have a sole member/director.
+They are also not applicable where the member/director is the same person.